Chesapeake Bay Bridge–Tunnel: Operations, maintenance, and regulations

 The bridge–tunnel management prohibits bicycles but offers a shuttle van for $15.
 Cyclists must call ahead.

 It is mandatory that the bridge be checked and serviced every five years.
 Since servicing the bridge takes about five years, the process is a continuous cycle.

-The CBBT is one of only two automobile transportation facilities in Virginia with its own police department; the other is the Richmond Metropolitan Authority Toll Road Police.
+The CBBT is the only automobile transportation facility in Virginia with its police department.
 By original charter from the state, it has authority to enforce the laws of Virginia.
 Emergency call boxes are spaced at half-mile (0.8 km) intervals.

 Tourism

 The CBBT promotes the bridge–tunnel as not only a transportation facility to tourist destinations to the north and south, but as a destination itself.
 For travelers headed elsewhere, the bridge–tunnel can save more than 90 mi of driving for those headed between Ocean City, MD; Rehoboth Beach, DE, Fenwick Island, DE, and Wilmington, DE (and areas north) and the Virginia Beach area or the Outer Banks of North Carolina, according to the CBBT district.
 Unlike the Interstate Highways that travelers would avoid by taking the bridge–tunnel, the roads in the shortcut have traffic lights.

 On the Delmarva peninsula to the north of the bridge, travelers may visit nearby Kiptopeke State Park, Eastern Shore National Wildlife Refuge, Fisherman Island National Wildlife Refuge (closed to the public), Assateague Island National Seashore, NASA's Wallops Flight Facility, campgrounds and other vacation destinations.
 To the south are tourist destinations around Virginia Beach, including First Landing State Park, Norfolk Botanical Garden, Virginia Beach Maritime Historical Museum, Atlantic Wildfowl Heritage Museum, and the Virginia Aquarium and Maritime Science Center.

 A scenic overlook is located at the north end of the bridge and was formerly located at South Thimble Island, near the south end.
 At South Thimble Island, passing ships may include U.S. Navy warships, nuclear submarines, and aircraft carriers, as well as large cargo vessels and sailing ships.
 A restaurant and gift shop on the island opened in 1964, along with the 625 ft Sea Gull Pier.
 Bluefish, trout, croaker, flounder, and other species have been caught from the pier.
 Since birds use the habitat created by the bridges and islands of the CBBT, birders have travelled to the bridge–tunnel to see them at South Thimble Island and the scenic overlook at the north end.
 As part of the Thimble Shoal Channel Tunnel twinning, the building housing the restaurant and gift shop closed and access to the pier was prohibited starting at the end of September 2017.
-The building will be demolished and not replaced, and the pier will reopen to the public at the end of the project in 2022.
+The building will be demolished and not replaced, and the pier will reopen to the public at the end of the project in 2027.